heedy/pipescript/resources/docs/transforms/map.md

 }]
 ```

-The map transform split the dataset by its first argument (`$("activity")`), and performed the second transform (`$("steps"):sum`) on each subset independently.
+The map transform split the dataset by its first argument (`d("activity")`), and performed the second transform (`d("steps"):sum`) on each subset independently.
 This allows directly returning the sum of datapoints where you were walking and running.

 The map transform is frequently used in conjunction with the `reduce` transform for quick analysis.